 Sound waves are characterized by compression and expansion of the medium as sound energy moves through it.
 This represents the pressure component of sound.
 At the same time, there is also back and forth motion of the particles making up the medium (particle motion).

-Sound intensity depends on both particle velocity ( ) and pressure (p).
-The arrow over the symbol for particle velocity indicates that velocity is a vector quantity; it has both a magnitude and direction.
-The motion of the particles in a sound wave is aligned with the direction in which the wave is traveling.
+The arrow over the symbol for particle velocity indicates that velocity is a vector quantity; i.e., it has both a magnitude and direction.
+The motion of particles in a sound wave generally align with the direction in which the wave is traveling.
 Pressure, on the other hand, does not have a direction associated with it.

-The intensity of a sound therefore depends not only on the pressure (p), but also on the density (ρ ) and sound speed (c ) of the medium through which the sound is traveling:
+The intensity ( ) of a plane wave therefore depends not only on the pressure (p), but also on the density (ρ ) and sound speed (c ) of the medium through which the sound is traveling:

-The most common device for measuring underwater sound is the hydrophone.
+The most common device for measuring underwater sound is a hydrophone.
 Hydrophones measure the pressure (amplitude) of a sound wave, rather than its intensity.
 Hydrophones are not sensitive to particle velocity.
-The sound intensity level is therefore calculated from the measured sound pressure, using the relationship between the magnitude of the intensity and pressure. (for more detail, see: Introduction to Decibels)
+The sound intensity level is therefore calculated from the measured sound pressure, using the relationship between the magnitude of the intensity and pressure.
+(For more detail, see: Introduction to Decibels)

 Geophones measure particle velocity, but are more commonly used to measure seismic waves than underwater sound waves.
 Vector sensors measure particle velocity or acceleration together with pressure to provide direct measurements of intensity, including the direction in which the sound wave is traveling.
 Vector sensors are used in DIFAR (Directional Frequency Analysis and Recording) sonobuoys, for example.

 Additional Links on DOSITS